-I started skateboarding when I was fourteen, and surfing when I was sixteen but I quit some years later because I definitely started with the wrong board and I was lost in a bunch of other things.
-I surfed again thanks to a friend in California and I fell in love again.
+I started skateboarding when I was fourteen, and surfing when I was sixteen.
+When I was a teenager I started with the wrong board and I was lost in a bunch of other things.
+Thanks to a friend in California some years later I re-started and fell in love again.
 But stop with the boring stuff.

 Thinking about nothing, heading to a flat spot to learn some tricks and kill some time with your buddies.